Heritage Science Laboratory Ljubljana

 The bulk of this collection was assembled during the EU FP6 SurveNIR project and consists of European hand-made and industrially produced papers, mostly from the 16th century on, the bulk being from the 18th, 19th and 20th century.
 The samples were characterised for a number of parameters, from fibre composition to degree of polymerisation (DP), mechanical properties, pH, as well as contents of lignin, protein, rosin, carbonyl groups etc. In addition, there are substantial numbers of Chinese (incl.
 16 Xuan papers), Islamic and Tibetan papers, all of which have their pH and DP determined, and often the presence/absence of starch, lignin and polishing is also known.
 Some samples are available in larger quantities (several sheets), some are only available as fragments).

-• 120 Chinese paper samples (incl.
-Xuan papers)
+- 120 Chinese paper samples (incl.
+Xuan papers; listed in the ICCROM Register)

 Plastic Reference Collection